booklein/wpbookle/wp-content/plugins/ewww-image-optimizer/readme.txt

 * feature requests are sticky at the top of the support forums, vote for the ones you like: https://wordpress.org/support/plugin/ewww-image-optimizer
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

+= 2.5.4 =
+* changed: Remove metadata turned on by default, should not affect existing installations/upgrades
+* changed: Português and Español moved to language packs
+* fixed: notices from redefining constants
+* updated: bundled pngquant to version 2.5.2
+* updated: bundled cwebp to version 0.4.4
+* deprecated: cwebp will not be updated for Mac OS X 10.8 past 0.4.2

 = 2.5.3 =
 * fixed: wpdb call causes error during scheduled optimization